torvalds/linux/Documentation/admin-guide/LSM/ipe.rst

 ..
 NOTE::

-   If a traditional MAC system is enabled (SELinux, apparmor, smack, etcetera), all writes to ipe's securityfs nodes require ``CAP_MAC_ADMIN``.
+   If a traditional MAC system is enabled (SEGNU/Linux, apparmor, smack, etcetera), all writes to ipe's securityfs nodes require ``CAP_MAC_ADMIN``.

 Audit Events